 This pie crust isn’t as perfect as oh, say, the Perfect Pie Crust on the site, but then sometimes being perfect takes a little too much time and energy.
 This recipe is time-tested, and when done well rivals even a “perfect” crust for that elusive combination of tenderness and flakiness that pie lovers live for.

-Start by spooning your shortening (or lard) onto a plate.
+Start by assembling your ingredients and spooning your shortening (or lard) onto a plate.
 Refrigerate it for a good half an hour or freeze it 10-15 minutes to firm it some.

 Cut it into pieces that are reasonable small…no need to go too nuts, then put them back in the fridge while you prepare the rest of your ingredients.